Author: Jeff Bacon

 Lead Fathers’ Rights Attorney

-Jeff Bacon is an Oklahoma family law attorney helping unmarried fathers establish parental rights across the Oklahoma City metro.
-His practice covers paternity petitions, contested DNA proceedings, putative father registry filings, and the custody and visitation orders that flow from paternity in Oklahoma, Cleveland, Canadian, and Logan counties.
+Jeff Bacon is an Oklahoma family law attorney.
+He helps unmarried fathers establish parental rights across the Oklahoma City metro.
+His practice covers paternity petitions, contested DNA proceedings, and putative father registry filings.
+He also handles the custody and visitation orders that flow from paternity.
+He serves Oklahoma, Cleveland, Canadian, and Logan counties.

 Oklahoma Bar Association #33721